tigerfarm/work/book/README-NewMac.md

 The workaround is test on actual hardware.
 My Hello World app runs fine on my phone.
 Article on installing the [Android Emulator Preview for the M1 chip](https://medium.com/techiepedia/setting-up-android-emulator-in-m1-mac-fff58ec8bff8).

+Here something I really like with the new machine.
+For a Zoom session, I open the lid for the camera to work.
+After a Zoom session and close the lid.
+Here's the part I like, there’s no monitor flash as the video adjusts to the closing of the lid.

 --------------------------------------------------------------------------------
 ### Getting Started